-4.4 QoS - broadband quality of service
+4.3.1 QoS - broadband quality of service

-As part of its monitoring efforts, the MCA monitors the quality of broadband services based on the regulatory framework established in 2013 and revised later in 2016.
+As part of its monitoring measures, the MCA monitors the quality of broadband services based on the regulatory framework established in 2013 and revised later in 2016.
 The framework requires fixed broadband internet access service providers to measure a number of QoS parameters and submit their report to the MCA.
-IAS providers are also required to publish the Typical Speed Range (TSR) information related to each IAS product as a means of committing to a minimum access speed.
+IAS providers are also required to publish the TSR information related to each IAS product as a means of committing to a minimum access speed.

-ECSN providers have lately carried out various network upgrades to improve the available broadband speeds and capacity.
-The setup of the QoS monitoring solutions already in place by the provider, was restrictive in terms of the Quality of Service parameters that could be monitored.
-Cognisant of such inherent limitations in the implemented monitoring solutions, the MCA is currently in the process of updating the 2016 framework in line with the latest developments in technology.
+ECSN providers have recently carried out various network upgrades to improve the available broadband speeds and capacity.
+The existing monitoring solutions in compliance with this framework, have now become restrictive in terms of the QoS parameters that could be monitored.
+Cognisant of such limitations in the implemented monitoring solutions, the MCA is currently in the process of updating the 2016 framework in line with the latest developments in technology.

 Furthermore, the MCA also monitors the quality of the broadband services through customer care complaints received.
-Data currently available does not indicate any matters of concern with regard to the Quality of Service of the broadband services on the market.
+Data currently available does not indicate any matters of concern with regard to the QoS of the broadband services on the market.

-Article 5(2) of the EU Regulation
+Article 5(2) of the EU Open Internet Regulation

-2. At the request of the national regulatory authority, providers of electronic communications to the public, including providers of internet access services, shall make available to that national regulatory authority information relevant to the obligations set out in Articles 3 and 4, in particular information concerning the management of their network capacity and traffic, as well as justifications for any traffic management measures applied. [...].
+(2).
+At the request of the national regulatory authority, providers of electronic communications to the public, including providers of internet access services, shall make available to that national regulatory authority information relevant to the obligations set out in Articles 3 and 4, in particular information concerning the management of their network capacity and traffic, as well as justifications for any traffic management measures applied. [...].